mahavedalla/mahavedalla/docs/questions/buddha/what-is-the-difference-between-a-buddha-and-an-arahant.md

-# What is the difference between a Buddha and an Arahant?
+Question: What is the difference between a Buddha and an Arahant?
 Category: Buddha
 Sutta References: SN 22.58
 Answer: A Buddha attains, discovers, and explains the path hitherto unattained, undiscovered, and unexplained.